 Occidental College will conform its policies and practices to the extent necessary to comply with the Supreme Court’s decisions.
 As part of this effort, we will be working closely with our own legal counsel, the Board of Trustees, the Department of Education, and higher education associations at the local, state and federal levels.

 The College's longstanding practice of recruiting talented students from a wide range of backgrounds and its holistic review of all applicants makes it possible for the College to enroll a diverse group of high-performing undergraduates who shine in the classroom, the lab and the studio.
 Every Occidental student has earned the right to be here.
 Their impressive record of personal and academic achievement in college and after graduation speaks for itself.

-We are carefully examining all of the ways in which we operate, in admissions and beyond, so that we can be as prepared as it is possible to be for the Court's ruling.
-We will update the Occidental community as we learn more and as the long-term effects of the Court’s decision become clearer.
+We will continue to update the Occidental community as we learn more and as the long-term effects of the Court’s decision become clearer.

 - Office of Equity & Justice

 - Office of Admission and Financial Aid